Updated at 10:18 AM PHT,

 This stands for Experience, Expertise, Authoritativeness, and Trustworthiness.
 These are crucial factors Google uses to evaluate the quality and credibility of your content and website, especially for topics that could impact a user's health, financial stability, or safety.

-Why it matters: Demonstrating E-E-A-T means showing that you (or your content creators) have real-world experience, are experts in your field, are a recognized authority, and can be trusted.
-This could involve author bios, citations, mentions on reputable sites, and a secure website/blog.
-Credibility is consistently built through transparency as it cites sources, and links content to authors’ personal credentials.
+Why it matters: Demonstrating E-E-A-T means showing that your Philippine MSME and your content creators have real-world experience, are experts in your MSME's niche, are a recognized authority, and can be trusted.
+This E-E-A-T can involve author bios, citations, mentions on reputable sites, and a secure website/blog.
+Credibility is consistently built through transparency as it cites sources, and links content to authors' personal credentials.
 Higher E-E-A-T often leads to higher rankings.

 8. Brand Visibility and Trust